liftwizard/klass/docs/part2/2_audited_services.md

 ### Read by version

-To read old versions, we can enhance the read service with an *optional* version parameter and an optional criteria.
+To read old versions, we can enhance the read service with an *optional* version parameter and an optional criterion.

 ```klass
 service QuestionResource